Thursday June 27:

 Boppard - Düsseldorf

-Going with the current we sail on to Düsseldorf, where you can drink a glass of ‘Alt’ at one of the many cafe terraces.
-It’s also worth taking a walk along the ‘Königsallee’, famous for the expensive but exclusive shops of international fashion houses.
+Going with the current we sail on to Düsseldorf.
+Here you can drink a glass of ‘Alt’ at one of the many cafes.
+One of the busiest shopping streets in Düsseldorf is the Schadowstrasse.
+But most famous, due to the architectural character and the exclusive shops of international fashion houses, is the ‘Königsallee’.

 Düsseldorf - Arnhem

 The home port of Arnhem is approaching quickly.
-We will land in Arnhem at 14:00 and we have reached the end of this wonderful holiday to Strasbourg.
+After arriving in Arnhem at 14:00 we have reached the end of this wonderful holiday to Strasbourg.

 Incl. shuttle bus to Strasbourg centre